Sealing Arrest Records (The Care Act)

 That's why, as of January 1, 2018, the CARE Act makes it possible for arrestees to have their records sealed.

-When California seals an arrest record, that means it cannot be found in a background check.
+When California seals an arrest record, it means it cannot be found in a background check.
 It also gives you the legal right to answer "no" if you're asked if you've been arrested by a prospective employer, landlord, insurer, or state licensing agency.
 Sealing an arrest record is one of the most beneficial legal actions a citizen can undertake—it ensures better housing opportunities, better employment opportunities, and a better quality of life in general.

 However, just because it's your right to petition to seal your arrest records doesn't mean it's going to happen.
 You'll need a lawyer to argue that you're "factually innocent," which is the condition for sealing records.
 If you attempt to represent yourself, you may destroy your one chance at a better future.
+Instead, let Attorney Nabiel C. Ahmed speak on your behalf.
+We proudly help clients in Oakland, Berkeley, Richmond, Concord, and the surrounding areas!